-During the year to October 2013, 15.5 million people in England played sport at least once a week.
-That’s an increase of more than 1.5 million over 2005/6 – the first year of the survey.
+During the year up to April 2016, 15.8 million people aged 16 years and over in England played sport at least once a week.
+That’s an increase of 1.75 million since 2005/6 – the first year of the survey.

 Active People Survey